explore

 I huddled under an increasingly soaked blanket above deck, not sleeping, fighting off waves of nausea.
 That first night was miserable.
 But even then, I knew I wasn’t going to regret taking the risk.
 Every good story needs it’s turmoil, there are no highs without the lows after all.
 And despite the rough start, it only got better from there!

-Matt turned out to be an excellent captain, guide, and friend.
+Matt turned out to be an excellent captain, tour guide, and friend.
 He took a lot on when he invited us aboard his home.
 I don’t care who you are; putting up with two complete strangers on a 38-foot boat for two weeks is no easy feat.
 Especially with a couple of sailing newbs like Quin and I!
 But Matt handled it like a champ.
 For 10 straight days after we picked up Quin in Nassau, we were always on the move, stopping at one epic location after another, and I can’t thank Matt enough for the unforgettable experience.

 It was so good in fact, that I’d love you to be able to experience it too!
 Or at least something close.
 So I’m sharing my favorite destinations and all the best things to do in the Exumas, to help you plan your own vacation to this slice of paradise!
 But first, a little intro to the Exumas.